NuevoFoundation/workshops/content/english/linux-basics/activity-3.md

 ---
 title: "Activity 3 - Explore Current Directory"
 description: "Use Linux commands to view the contents of the current directory"
-date: 2020-07-08
+date: 2020-09-17
+prereq: "None."
+difficulty: "Intermediate"
 weight: 6
-translationKey: "linux-basics-activity-3"
 ---

-Now that we know who and where we are, let's take a look around.
-We will explore another aspect of the Linux user account: user file permissions.
+*Now that we know who and where we are, let's take a look around for signs of the hackers.*

-### Files and permissions
+### How do you explore the directory?

 To see the Files in the current directory, we use the `ls` command.